PickledEggs123/PersonsGameCommon/README.md

 History
 ===
+6/7/2020
+---
+Added CellController to manage NPCs.
+The game is based around building houses for NPCs which will then work for you.
+The NPC will perform different jobs.
+There are currently 3 jobs planned so far: gathering, crafting, and hauling.
+Gatherers will walk around to trees, rocks and ponds and gather wood, sticks, stone, clay, coal, iron, reed, and mud.
+These items will be stored into a stockpile that the player designates.
+The stockpile can store 100 items per slot per tile: 100 wood (default of 1), 400 wattles (default of 4), or 1000 sticks (default of 10).
+The crafter will withdraw items from the stockpile and convert them into more useful objects (wattle wall to make more houses) then deposit the crafted item into the stockpile.
+The hauler will move resources from far away towns to the local town.
+This is required when biomes are introduced since each biome is a 5 minute circle of different items.
+Deserts will have sand for crafting glass, forests will have trees for crafting wooden homes, and swamps will have lots of ponds to produce mud bricks.

+The cell controller will compute paths and object changes for the next 1 minute to 4 hours within a few seconds.
+The game is based on HTTP rest calls which run every 2 seconds and cloud function timers which run every 1 minute.
+Instead of moving one step per minute, it will plan out all gathering, crafting, and hauling ahead of time in a few seconds.
+The player will receive a list of changes over time which is then used to draw the correct state at a moment in time.

+Summary
+---
+NPC planning library which computes all paths and object pickup, object drop, object craft for an entire minute in less than a second.
+The library is meant to run in a cloud function every minute.

+New features:
+- Stockpiles
+- NPCs
+- NPC Jobs:
+    - Gathering
+    - Crafting

 5/16/2020
 ---
 Moved separate frontend and backend code for harvesting resources and inventory management into a common npm package.